mprestin77/Deploy-Nvidia-RTX-virtual-workstation-on-OCI/README.md

 ![Image7](https://user-images.githubusercontent.com/54962742/230644511-12752c7e-6331-40bb-89a5-e57d1322da89.png)

 Compute limits are per availability domain.
 Check if the limit is set in any of availability domains of the region.
-If the service limit is set to 0 for all availability domains, you can click on request a service limit increase link and submit a request for limit increase for this resource.
+If the service limit is set to 0 for all availability domains, you can click on "request a service limit increase" link and submit a limit increase request for this resource.

      Note: in order to access Limits, Quotas and Usage you must be a member of the tenancy Admininstrators group or your group must have a policy assigned to read LimitsAndUsageViewers